-- What are transportation options to get to the venue? - What are the distances within the venue for meetings, meals, lodging, etc.? - Can a person using a wheelchair or scooter navigate the terrain? - Is wheelchair or scooter rental available? - Are ramps and elevators available as alternatives to stairs and escalators?
+- What are the distances within the venue for meetings, meals, lodging, etc.? - Can a person using a wheelchair or scooter navigate the terrain? - Is wheelchair or scooter rental available? - Are ramps and elevators available as alternatives to stairs and escalators?
 Are they located conveniently and well-marked?
 Are they able to be used without assistance? - Are there wheelchair accessible bathrooms in all public areas?